Shelly Lavery, Executive Officer

 Emma is currently a School Council member of the Castlemaine North Primary School.
 Any spare time is spent with family and friends, trying to find motivation to stay fit and enjoying the beautiful bush setting that surrounds Castlemaine through mountain biking, bird watching and geocaching.

 Nicki is a Castlemaine girl who has spent most of her working life in Administration roles but within a wide range of industries – including manufacturing, financial, media, training, childcare and education.
 This has also included a mix of corporate and not-for-profit organisations.
 In addition she completed a Certificate III in Childcare, Certificate III in Frontline Management and Diploma of Small Business Management.
 As well as working three days per week at CVPCP, Nicki also job-shares as a Business Manager at a local Primary School.

 The Admin role at CVPCP includes all the obvious admin support tasks as well as updating Facebook and Twitter for the PCP, monitoring and uploading information to the website, preparing financial returns for the Board and Executive and some project management.

-Nicki enjoys scrapbooking, family history research, photography, a little bit of running and spending time with family and friends.
+Nicki enjoys scrapbooking, family history research, photography, Parkrun and spending time with family and friends.
 She has been involved in a number of community/sporting organisations and is currently a team leader for the Castlemaine Relay for Life team, The Pink Ladies.
-In 2017 Nicki will participate in the Loddon Murray Community Leadership Program.
+Nicki is a 2017 graduate of the Loddon Murray Community Leadership Program.